-Unaudited Oil and Natural Gas Reserve and Standardized Measure Information
+Oil and Natural Gas Reserve and Standardized Measure Information

 The NPIs represent net profits overriding royalty interests in various properties owned by the operating partnership.
 The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 574 counties and parishes in 25 states.
 Amounts set forth herein attributable to the NPIs reflect our 96.97% net share.
 The estimated quantities at the end of 2011 included for the first time 5,888 mmcf of natural gas and 223 mbbls of oil which is 96.97% of the Minerals NPI reserves.
 At the end of 2012, 96.97% of the Minerals NPI reserves were 5,579 mmcf of natural gas and 244 mbbls of oil.
-Although new activity has occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2012 that would have a material effect on our estimated proved developed reserves.
+At the end of 2013, 96.97% of the Minerals NPI reserves were 6,221 mmcf of natural gas and 732 mbbls.
+Although new activity has occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2013 that would have a material effect on our estimated proved developed reserves.